Lithuanian National Museum of Art

-Lithuanian National Museum of Art (Lietuvos nacionalinis dailės muziejus) is the largest national museum in Lithuania collecting, restoring, and conserving art as well as historical objects of cultural value while presenting artefacts of national importance in an astonishing number of exhibition spaces located in the coastal cities and the capital.
+Lithuanian National Museum of Art (Lietuvos nacionalinis dailės muziejus) is the largest national museum in Lithuania collecting, restoring, and conserving art as well as historical objects of cultural value while presenting artefacts of national importance in exhibition spaces located in the coastal cities and the capital.

 The Museum is established by Ministry of Culture of the Republic of Lithuania.
 As of 1995, the Museum belongs to the International Council of Museums (ICOM).

 History

 The institution's origins can be traced to the early 20th century.
 The Museum started to develop as a public institution with a resurgence of cultural interest following the end of the ban on the Lithuanian language that was imposed by the Russian Empire.
 A number of art exhibitions at that time donated works to the Lithuanian Art Society, which began to make plans for a permanent facility.
 The activity was interrupted by World War I.

 During the postwar era, the plans were restarted.
 In 1933, the Vilnius Magistracy, an administrative division of the Polish government that controlled Vilnius at the time, decided to establish Vilnius City Museum.
 Works of art were collected and stored in various buildings, but were not accessible to visitors.
 In April 1941, its first exhibitions were held; it was known at the time as the Vilnius State Art Museum.
 From 1966 the Museum was called Lithuanian Art Museum; in January 1997, the new government of Lithuania granted the Museum its current status as a national museum.
 As of 2020 the official title of the Museum continues to be Lithuanian National Museum of Art.